shippify/Widget/README.md

 # Shippify UI Widget

-Shippify UI Widget for companies and plaforms - a toolkit for implementing Shippify's Last Mile Delivery API on the web through a friendly UI.
+Shippify UI Widget for companies and e-commerce platforms - a toolkit for implementing Shippify's Last Mile Delivery API on the web through a friendly UI.
 It is designed to enable e-commerces of any size to quickly create, and dispatch orders, at checkout, to Shippify and confirm them for delivery the moment it is needed.
 It also makes it easy to customize the style files that render the widget and adjust them to e-commerces' personal needs.

 ## Installation
 You can choose to install the Shippify UI Widget either through a CDN, manually, or through a dependency manager (coming soon).

-### CDN
+### Start ASAP

 Using Shippify's own CDN is the fastest and easiest way to insert the widget functionality directly to your webpage.

 To test it just copy this snippet into an `html` file.
+Or you can find a sample HTML in the directory `/sample/index..html.temp` of this repo that you can copy and rename it to `index.html` to open it in the browser of your preference.

 ```html
 <html>